ZenMagick/ZenMagick/zenmagick/plugins/request/zm_minify/Readme.txt

 This is a ZenMagick plugin to allow to use minify: http://code.google.com/p/minify/ The included version is (a stripped down and patched) 2.1.3.
 To use a regular minify version just replace the min folder with an official unpacked version.
-(Don't for get to update the config files)
+(Don't forget to update the config files)

 Installation